Venezuela: Government and politics

-The legal system of Venezuela belongs to the Continental Law tradition.
+The legal system of Venezuela belongs to the continental law tradition.
 The highest judicial body is the Supreme Tribunal of Justice or Tribunal Supremo de Justicia, whose magistrates are elected by parliament for a single twelve-year term.
 The National Electoral Council (Consejo Nacional Electoral, or CNE) is in charge of electoral processes.
 It is formed by five main directors elected by the National Assembly.
 Supreme Court president Luisa Estela Morales said in December 2009 that Venezuela had moved away from "a rigid division of powers" toward a system characterized by "intense coordination" between the branches of government.
 Morales clarified that each power must be independent.

-In 2006, the Economist Intelligence Unit rated Venezuela an hybrid regime and the third least democratic regime in Latin America on the Democracy Index.
+In 2006, the Economist Intelligence Unit rated Venezuela an hybrid regime and the third least democratic government in Latin America on the Democracy Index.
 The Democracy Index downgraded Venezuela to an authoritarian regime in 2017, citing continued increasingly dictatorial behaviors by the Maduro government.
 The Regimes of the World index rated Venezuela as an electoral autocracy in 2024.

+Since the 2026 United States intervention in Venezuela, it has been alleged that the United States effectively controls Venezuela's government as a puppet state through the US Secretary of State (SecState), who has been called the "viceroy" by some sources.
+Venezuela's revenues are routed through the US Treasury, where they are then given back to Venezuela with conditions on how they can be spent.
+Government appointments, such as the minister of defense, are run through approval from the US Secretary of State.
+The Executive Office of the President of the United States has controlled the public appearances and statements by the country's leader, including alleged de facto control over its foreign policy.
+Through control over oil sanctions, American oil companies have been provided access to Venezeula's oil reserves and pressured Venezuelan state-owned oil company PDVSA to take over assets owned by rival nations and competitors.